Marisa Tomei On Stage - Theater Credits, Bio and Tickets

 She finally made her Broadway debut in the 1998 revival of Wait Until Dark at the Brooks Atkinson Theatre, playing Susy Hendrix.
 After appearing in The Vagina Monologues at the Westside Theatre, she returned to Broadway to take on the titular role in the 2003 revival of Oscar Wilde's Salome (opposite Al Pacino) at the Barrymore Theatre.
 In 2008, she starred in the Broadway premiere of Caryl Churchill's Top Girls, earning her first Drama Desk Award nomination for "Outstanding Featured Actress In A Play," and in 2011, she returned to the off-Broadway stage to star as Marie in The New Group's production of Marie and Bruce.
 Her next Broadway venture would be the role of Pony Jones in the 2014 premiere of Will Eno's The Realistic Joneses at the Lyceum Theatre and the cast (which also included Toni Collette, Michael C. Hall, and Tracy Letts) would all receive tthe Drama Desk Award for "Outstanding Ensemble Performance".
 She was last seen on the New York stage for Lincoln Center Theater, starring as George in Sarah Ruhl's How to Transcend a Happy Marriage, which played the Mitzi E. Newhouse Theater from February through May 2017.

 In June 2016, Tomei made her Williamstown Theatre Festival debut, starring as Serafina Delle Rose in an acclaimed revival of Tennessee Williams’ The Rose Tattoo.
-The production now transfers to Broadway, courtesy of Roundabout Theatre Company, and is scheduled to play a limited engagement at the American Airlines Theatre from September 19 through December 8, 2019.
+The production transferred to Broadway, courtesy of Roundabout Theatre Company, and played a limited engagement at the American Airlines Theatre from September 19 through December 8, 2019.